Anthony7346/BOOK-EXCHANGE-APP/README.md

 Click on the following link to download the BEA Book Exchange App APK: [Provide the download link here].
 Enable Unknown Sources:
 Before proceeding with the installation, enable the "Unknown Sources" option in your device's settings.
 Here's how:
-a.
-Go to "Settings" on your device.
+- Go to "Settings" on your device.
-b.
-Scroll down and select "Security" or "Privacy" (depending on your device).
+- Scroll down and select "Security" or "Privacy" (depending on your device).
-c.
-Find the "Unknown Sources" option and toggle it on.
+- Find the "Unknown Sources" option and toggle it on.

 Installation Steps:
-a.
-Open your device's file manager and locate the downloaded APK file.
+- Open your device's file manager and locate the downloaded APK file.
-b.
-Tap on the APK file to begin the installation.
+- Tap on the APK file to begin the installation.
-c.
-A prompt might appear, asking for permission to install from an unknown source.
+- A prompt might appear, asking for permission to install from an unknown source.
 Tap "Allow" or "OK" to proceed.
-d.
-The installation process will begin.
+- The installation process will begin.
 Please wait until it's completed.
-e.
-Once installed, you will see a confirmation message.
+- Once installed, you will see a confirmation message.

 Additional Configuration:
 After installation, launch the app and follow the on-screen instructions to set up your profile and login details.

 First-Time App Launch:
 To launch the BEA Book Exchange App, find its icon in your app drawer or home screen.
 Tap the icon to open the app and start using it for book exchanges.